-- 11.4.1 A training program shall be established for staff members using and supporting the safe application of laser systems. - 11.4.2 All training shall follow OSHA guidelines, ANSI Z136.1, ANSI Z136.3, and ANSI Z136.5. - 11.4.3 Training records shall be maintained by the LSO. - 11.4.4 New staff members shall be trained. - 11.4.5 When new lasers are introduced or existing laser systems are modified, staff members shall receive instruction on these systems. - 11.4.6 The LSO shall monitor compliance with all training and education requirements.
+- 11.4.1 A training program shall be established for staff members using and supporting the safe application of laser systems. - 11.4.2 All training shall follow OSHA guidelines, ANSI Z136.1, Safe Use of Lasers, ANSI Z136.3, Safe Use of Lasers in Health Care Facilities, and ANSI Z136.5, Safe Use of Lasers in Educational Institutions. - 11.4.3 Training records shall be maintained by the LSO. - 11.4.4 New staff members shall be trained. - 11.4.5 When new lasers are introduced or existing laser systems are modified, staff members shall receive instruction on these systems. - 11.4.6 The LSO shall monitor compliance with all training and education requirements.